aaugustin/datedelta/README.rst

 ``datedelta.datedelta`` is smarter than ``datetime.timedelta`` because it knows about years and months in addition to days.

-``datedelta.datedelta`` provides a subset of the features found in ``dateutil.relativedelta``.
-Not only does it only support dates, but:

-* It omits the "replace" behavior which is very error-prone.
-* It doesn't allow explicit control of leapdays.
-* It uses keyword-only arguments.

-Handling leap days automatically reduces the number of choices the programmer must make and thus the number of errors they can make.
+Compared to ``pendulum.Duration`` or ``dateutil.relativedelta.relativedelta``,
+``datedelta.datedelta`` has a few benefits:

-Note that ``datedelta.datedelta`` adjusts non-existing days to the first day of the next month while ``dateutil.relativedelta`` adjusts them to the last day of the current month.
+* It handles non-existing results in a mathematically consistent fashion: it adjusts to the first day of the next month while pendulum and dateutil adjust to the last day of the current month.

-If you're comfortable with ``dateutil`` and don't mind its larger footprint, there's little to gain by switching to ``datedelta``.
+* It provides an API designed to prevent programming mistakes: it requires keyword arguments, rejects operations expressing incorrect business logic, and omits error-prone features of dateutil like the "replace" behavior or explicit control of leap days.
+* It has very small footprint, by virtue of providing of very small subset of the features found in pendulum or dateutil.
+That makes it a good choice if you're otherwise happy with the standard library's datetime module.

 Changelog
 =========